BSkura98/language-learning/README.md

 * Learning through repetition system
 * CRUD operations on repetitions (backend)
 * Calculations of a next repetition date for a repetition result
+* List of saved repetitions
-* Listing repetitions
+* Deleting repetitions

 To do in web application:
-* Modify/delete repetitions on web
+* Modifying repetitions on web
 * Sign up

 ## Endpoints